 Different levels of government in California have authority to raise revenues or receive state or federal funds for transportation projects.
 This section describes designated authority and revenue sources so that local leaders can understand funding beyond specific Safe Routes to School awards and how projects can be designed to take advantage of multiple sources of funding.

 On September 26, 2013, Governor Brown signed legislation creating the Active Transportation Program (ATP) in the Department of Transportation (Senate Bill 99, Chapter 359, and Assembly Bill 101, Chapter 354).
 The Active Transportation Program consolidates various state and federal transportation programs, including the Transportation Alternatives Program (TAP), Bicycle Transportation Account (BTA), and State Safe Routes to School (SR2S) into a single program.
 The Active Transportation Program is administered by the Division of Local Assistance, Office of Active Transportation and Special Programs.
-Guidelines for the program are currently being developed for adoption by the California Transportation Commission (CTC).
+Guidelines for the program were adopted on March 20, 2014, by the California Transportation Commission (CTC).

 Local governments have developed an array of tools to help plan, prioritize, implement, monitor and finance programs and facilities that support active transportation.
 These tools are valuable resources for local leaders interested in creating safe routes to schools.